-According to KEMI (2018), MCCPs are typically added to PVC at 10-15 % w/w of the total plastic, but can reach up to 20 % of the polymer compound for sheathing or insulation of electric cables.
+According to KEMI (2018), MCCPs are typically added to PVC at 10-15 % w/w of the total plastic but can reach up to 20 % of the polymer compound for sheathing or insulation of electric cables.
 In contrast, the MCCPs concentration in rubbers is comparatively low and does not exceed 3.8 %.

-The application of PVC containing MCCPs for flexible cables insulation is predominant.
+EuroChlor indicates the typical MCCP-content (specified as CERECLORTM S52) of PVC-P cable insulation to be 8.1 wt% and 7.8 wt% for PVC sheathing.
+The concentration limit is governed by well-established compatibility rules.27 The application of PVC containing MCCPs for flexible cables insulation is predominant.
 This means that many EEE used in EU households may contain MCCPs.
 Taking into account that cables are used in more or less any kind of electrical and electronic equipment, MCCPs could be expected in any category of WEEE as well.
 Given its low volatility, it can be inferred that WEEE items contain almost the same concentration of MCCPs as new products.